tritone11/i18next-JSON-editor/README.md

 - Quick translation suggest Google Translate
 - Yandex translation API for automatic translation
 - Match languages
 Match 2 languages to find missing categories, missing attributes and missing translations

+# Getting started

+## Make your Firebase project
+ies18 is based on a Google Firebase Database.
+You can easily create a totally free Firebase project at https://firebase.google.com/
+Get started and name your project.
+Once created and you're in the console, click on "Add your Firebase to your web app" and you will find the snippet to paste in the config.js file.